 2009 - Professor Jack McDonald, MBA '62

-This past year our club also worked hard to connect veterans with potential future employers.
-We have sponsored treks to visit local tech companies including Google, Facebook, Palantir, and Pinterest and previously hosted a "Vets in Venture Capital" panel where local VCs had lunch exclusively with our club to discuss careers in venture capital.
+This past year our club connected veterans with potential future employers.
+Each year, we have sponsored treks to visit local tech companies including Google, Facebook, Palantir, and Pinterest.
+We additionally host events such as a "Vets in Venture Capital" panel where local VCs have lunch with our club to discuss careers in venture capital.

 Our club is also actively involved with assisting applicants.
 Please let us know if you plan on visiting the GSB campus, and we can help get you into a class visit and make sure you meet some of our vets.